Syncroness-Inc/qt_device_creation/README.md

 Don't open this directory within VSCode after your linux kernel has been built or until these issues have been closed.

 # Prerequisites
-Install docker for your system.
+- Install docker for your system.
 Instructions can be found here: https://duckduckgo.com/?q=docker+linux+install&t=canonical&atb=v216-1.

     We use docker to ensure that the tools used to compile our linux kernel remain the same between builds.

+- Developers must have

 # Steps to create an image and cross platform tools